bra1nDump/kill-my-mac/readme.md

 # kill my mac and let me sleep
-Are you sick and tired of **staying up late because you can't stop coding or watching something on your mac**?
-This script suggests you to wind down using customizable voice annoucements.
-If your mac is still on during sleep hours - **this script will shut your mac down for you.
-You are welcome.**
+Are you sick and tired of **staying up late because of your mac?** This script suggests you to wind down using customizable voice annoucements.
+If your mac is still on during sleep hours - **this script will shut your mac down for you.** You are welcome.

 ## How it works
 - Your computer will be shut down during hours **12am - 6am**